unraid/docs/docs/legacy/FAQ/Parity.md

 Using parity to protect your data inevitably has an impact on performance when you are writing data to the array.
 Any time a data disk is written to, the parity disk needs to be updated as well.
-Each write to a parity-protected unRAID data disk results in 4 disk operations: a read and write for parity, and a read and write for data.
+Each write to a parity-protected Unraid data disk results in 4 disk operations: a read and write for parity, and a read and write for data.
 The platter of each disk has to make a full revolution after reading to position the disk head back over the sector being written.

-Writing to the unRAID array is also limited by the slowest (rotational speed) drive involved.
+Writing to the Unraid array is also limited by the slowest (rotational speed) drive involved.
 If only the parity drive is a 7200 RPM drive, then you are still limited by the speed of the data drive.
 You'll see no improvement in write speed unless there are multiple slower data